 President, Sanoch Management LLC

-William I. Campbell currently serves as President of Sanoch Management, a consulting and investment vehicle for financial companies, start-ups, and venture capital firms.
+William I. Campbell currently serves as CEO and Managing Partner of Sanoch Management, a consulting and investment vehicle for consumer and financial companies, venture capital and start-up firms.

-Mr. Campbell served as a Senior Advisor to the Chairman and CEO of JPMorgan Chase from 2008 until 2012.
-Prior to that position, William was the Chairman of the Card Services Unit at JPMorgan Chase, the nation’s second largest credit card organization, from 2003 until 2008.
-From 2005 to 2007 he served as Chairman of Visa International, leading the organization to its IPO, the largest in U.S. history in 2008.
+Mr. Campbell served as a Senior Advisor to the Chairman and CEO of JPMorgan Chase from 2008 until 2013.
+Prior to that position, William was the Chairman and CEO of Card Services at JPMorgan Chase, the nation’s largest credit card organization.
+During the period, 2005 to 2008 he served on the Senior Operating Committee of JPMC reporting to the CEO and Chairman.
+From 2005 to 2007 he also served as Chairman of Visa International, leading the organization to its IPO in 2008, then the largest in U.S. history.

-Prior to his executive roles mentioned above, Mr. Campbell oversaw Citigroup’s Global Consumer Business from 1996 through 2000.
-Mr. Campbell spent 28 years at Philip Morris, including five years as Chief Executive Officer of Philip Morris USA.
-He began his career in Canada in brand management and eventually served as President of Philip Morris Asia Pacific, EVP of Marketing and Sales for Philip Morris USA, and then EVP of Strategic Planning for Philip Morris Companies.
+Prior to the executive roles above, Mr. Campbell was CEO of Citigroup’s Global Consumer Business from 1996 through 2000.
+Early in his career William spent 28 years at Philip Morris, including five years as CEO of Philip Morris USA.
+He began his career in Canada in marketing management and eventually served as President of Philip Morris Asia, EVP of Marketing and Sales for Philip Morris USA, and then EVP of Corporate Strategy for Philip Morris Companies.

-William Campbell earned a Bachelor’s Degree in Economics from the University of Alberta in 1965 and a Master’s Degree in Business Administration from the University of Western Ontario in 1967.
+William Campbell grew up in Western Canada earning a Bachelor’s Degree in Economics from the University of Alberta and a Master’s Degree in Business Administration from the Ivey School of Western University.